07akioni/vitest/docs/config/index.md

 - **Type:** `RegExp[]`
 - **Default:** *modules other than those specified in `transformMode.ssr`*

-First do a normal transform pipeline (targeting browser), then then do a SSR rewrite to run the code in Node.<br>
+First do a normal transform pipeline (targeting browser), then do a SSR rewrite to run the code in Node.<br>
 Vite plugins will receive `ssr: false` flag when processing those files.

 When you use JSX as component models other than React (e.g. Vue JSX or SolidJS), you might want to config as following to make `.tsx` / `.jsx` transformed as client-side components: